The answers in this section focus primarily on residential training at the Booth College of Mission in Upper Hutt.

 You will also have a ‘sessional name’, a name shared by other sessions around the world who are training in the same general time as you.

 The Salvation Army Heritage Centre and Archives was added in 2010.
-The BCM library has more than 18,000 items.
+BCM has a well-equipped library containing over 20,000 items including books, magazines, CDs and DVD recordings

 William Booth Educare (WBE) operates five days a week, from 8:30 am to 3:30 pm, meaning that cadets with preschool children can attend all their BCM classes.
 WBE is also open to the public.